marko-knoebl/slides/src/sections/python-beginner/23-builtins-stdlib-en.md

 ## Builtins, Standard library

-- _Builtins_: functions and objects that are used frequently and available at all times
+- _Builtins_: functions and objects that are used frequently and are available at all times
-- _Standard library_: collections of more functions etc that can be imported
+- _Standard library_: collections of additional modules and packages that can be imported

 documentation: https://docs.python.org/3/library/index.html